|Nutritional Guidelines (per serving)|

-The B-52 is one of the most popular shot drinks you will find.
+The B-52 is one of the most popular shot drinks.
 It is a triple-layered drink that is perfect for practicing your layering skills and a ton of fun at parties.

 The original B-52 shot is reported to have been created sometime in the 1970's.
-This was a decade of layering Galliano atop the Harvey Wallbanger and pouring almost every bottle of booze in a glass to create icons like the Long Island Iced Tea.
+This was a decade of layering Galliano atop the Harvey wallbanger and multi-liquor icons like the Long Island iced tea.
 Out of this same era came the popular round of shots collectively known as the B-50s.

 The B-51, B-52, B-53, and B-54 all have three things in common: